k-dot-11/anime-joana-backend/README.md

 ```

 ## Available Routes

+> **IMPORTANT:**
+Animixplay has shut down, forever.
+The routes for animixplay will not be removed, however they do not work anymore.

 You may test out these routes by going to [AnimeAPI demo](https://animeapi-demo.herokuapp.com/), but do note that this might be very slow and it is recommended to self host to get the fastest response time possible.